bwisn/libnetthermprint/README.md

 # libnetthermprint

 ## What it is?
 libnetthermprint is a simple library which changes your thermal printer to networked thermal printer.
-Server will be provided soon!
+Server is available here: https://github.com/bwisn/netthermprint_server

 # Usage
 Import the library and libescpos into your project and declare functions with weak attribute.